MohamedIbrahem522/MohamedIbrahem522/README.md

 ## 🌌 Overview
 > "Crafting digital experiences where logic meets aesthetics."

-I’m a **Full-Stack Developer** focused on the **MERN Stack**.
-I specialize in building high-performance applications that are scalable, secure, and user-centric.
-With a background in Computer Science and a passion for AI, I bridge the gap between complex backend logic and modern frontend design.
+I’m a **Full-Stack Developer** specializing in the **MERN Stack** (MongoDB, Express.js, React, Node.js).
+I focus on building high-performance applications that are scalable, secure, and user-centric.
+With a solid background in Computer Science and expertise in AI integration, I bridge the gap between complex backend logic and modern frontend design.

 ---